likithpala7/Rufus/README.md

 ## Future Improvements
 I have a lot of improvements in mind.
 Most of the improvements would be in regards to prompt engineering the LLM to give better outputs.
 In order to scrape relevant links, I think a better approach would be to embed the title of the webpage and prompt, and do a similarity comparison between them, incorporating the instructions somehow.
+Since this was done quickly, it is important to consider the model I used as well.
+I'm assuming GPT-4o would work much better than the Ollama - Llama3.2 model that I used.
+This was just for development purposes.

 ---